EdemGold/Diabetes-Prediction/README.md

 # Diabetes Disease Prediction
-This is a machine Learning mode which tries to determine if a person has a heart disease or not.
+This is a machine Learning mode which tries to determine if a person has a diabetes or not.

 ## Data
 The dataset is in comma seperated values (.csv) format and is included in teh code.